usharesoft/appcenter-docs/apis/en/source/pages/machineimage/overview.rst

 	* :ref:`machineImagePublishedStatus-getAll`: Retrieve the publish status of all the published machine images for an appliance
 	* :ref:`machineImagePublished-delete`: Removes a published machine image from an appliance
 	* :ref:`machineImagePublished-deleteAll`: Removes all published machine images for an appliance
+	* :ref:`machineImagePublished-deploy`: Deploy a new machine from an image published to a target environment
 	* :ref:`machineImagePublished-download`: Downloads a published machine image
 	* :ref:`machineImagePublished-get`: Retrieve a published machine image for an appliance
 	* :ref:`machineImagePublished-getAll`: Retrieve all the published machine images for an appliance